WHAT YOU SHOULD KNOW

-Academic Programs: Get to know the Scripps Catalog
+- Academic Programs: Get to know the Scripps Catalog

-Core Curriculum in Interdisciplinary Humanities The materials for Core I include a course reader and several books.
+- Core Curriculum in Interdisciplinary Humanities The materials for Core I include a course reader and several books.
 The course reader will be available during New Student Orientation, and there will be a small charge applied to your student account for it.
 The books will be available in August at the Huntley Bookstore on campus, or you may choose to purchase the books from other vendors before coming to Scripps.
-Please visit the Core page on the Scripps College New Student Orientation website for more information about the Core Program and for a complete list of books for Core I. Orientation to the Core Program will be on Thursday, August 30th at 1 p.m. in Garrison Theater.
+Please visit the Core Curriculum website for more information about the Core Program.
+A complete list of books for Core I will be provided prior to your arrival at Scripps.
+Orientation to the Core Program will be on Thursday, August 29th.

 - Writing Assessment